openaps/docs/docs/docs/walkthrough/phase-2/oref0-setup.md

 **Hint:** if you're not sure if you need something (advanced features), you probably don't, but for more information on the advanced features, see [here](http://openaps.readthedocs.io/en/latest/docs/walkthrough/phase-4/advanced-features.html).
 Also, scheduling something in cron means scheduling the loop to run automatically.
 So if you want an automated closed loop, Yes, you want to schedule it in cron.
 If you don't want an automated loop yet, you can always come back and run the script again later to automate.
 In addition, running the script again will update the various packages that the script installs.

+**Worldwide pump users**
+If you are running from the master branch and not the WW branch, you'll need to follow the instructions at https://github.com/oskarpearson/mmeowlink/wiki/Non-USA-pump-settings to ensure that the correct frequency is used by mmtune.

 The very first time may take a while (10-15 minutes) for it to successfully read and pull a full history from your pump.
 Wait at least 15 minutes when watching the log (see below, step 3) before asking for help.
 If it looks like it is giving you an error message, make sure you completed step 0 and 1 (see above!).
 If in doubt, run step 0 and step 1 again, and run the setup script (step 2) again as well.
 It will not hurt to run it multiple times, but you will probably want to comment out any existing crons before adding another.
 Go on to the [next page](http://openaps.readthedocs.io/en/latest/docs/walkthrough/phase-2/troubleshoot-oref0-setup.html) for other ideas of trouble shooting.
 Read that page's troubleshooting tips before jumping into Gitter with questions about what to try next.

 ## Step 3: Watch the logs